Photo by Juliana Kozoski on Unsplash

 3. People & Context

-Who's responsible for a particular piece of media?
-How much does it matter who's approved, funded, or published the work?
-Although it's important to think about contextual information that might sway content, knowing what to do with this information isn't as easy as we often think.
+Where does a particular piece of media come from?
+Who approved, funded, or published the work?
+Does it matter?
+Although it's important to think about contextual information that might sway content, knowing what to do with this information isn't as easy as one might think.

 2. Arguments & Claims